phoenixframework/phoenix/guides/security.md

 &lt;hello&gt;
 ```

-Note that this looks like a normal string of `<hello>` from an end user perspective, the ampersand with lt and gt are only visible if you inspect the page with your browser tools.
+Note that this looks like a normal string of `<hello>` from an end user perspective, the `&lt;` and `&gt;` are only visible if you inspect the page with your browser tools.

 It is possible to bypass this protection via the `raw/1` function.
 For example, consider the string `<b>hello</b>`.